TNA Impact live results: The Hardys vs. The Righteous Tables match

 Terrell came out to thank the fans and her family for supporting her.
 Terrell said her career didn’t end on her terms, and she’s watched TNA grow since she left.
 She watched Mickie James come back for the Knockouts Division, and then saw Ash dragging James’ name through the mud.

 This brought out the rest of the Elegance Brand, who trashed Terrell for trying to coast off the success of the Elegance Brand.
 The Concierge pointed out that Terrell was all alone, and on the “Silva Screen” (the big screen in the arena) showed ODB and Mickie James laid out in the back.
-The Elegance Brand attacked 4-on-1 and beat up some security geeks as well.
+The Elegance Brand attacked her 4-on-1 and beat up some security geeks as well.
 Mr. Elegance slammed Terrell, and the Knockout Champions hit her with “Nip and Tuck.”

 This pay-per-view feels very thrown together.